Super-stability in the Student-Project Allocation Problem with Ties: Introduction

-Irving \emph{et al}.~\cite{IMS00} described an algorithm to find a super-stable matching given an instance of { HRT}, or to report that no such matching exists.
-However, merely reducing an instance of { SPA-ST} to an instance of { HRT} and applying the algorithm described in \cite{IMS00} to the resulting { HRT} instance does not work in general (we explain this further in Sect.~\ref{subsect:cloning}).
+\paragraph{\textbf{Related work.}} Irving \emph{et al}.~\cite{IMS00} described an algorithm to find a super-stable matching given an instance of {\sc hrt}, or to report that no such matching exists.
+However, merely reducing an instance of {\sc spa-st} to an instance of {\sc hrt} and applying the algorithm described in \cite{IMS00} to the resulting {\sc hrt} instance does not work in general (we explain this further in Section \ref{subsect:cloning}).
+Other variants of {\sc spa} in the literature involve lecturer preferences over their proposed projects \cite{IMY12,MMO18,MO08}, lecturer preferences over (student, project) pairs \cite{AM09}, and no lecturer preferences at all \cite{KIMS15} (see \cite{CFG19} for a more detailed survey in this latter case).
+A similar model known as the \textit{Student-Project-Resource Matching-Allocation problem} ({\sc spr}) was recently considered in \cite{IYYY19}.
+This model is different from {\sc spa-s} in the following ways: (i) in {\sc spa-s}, the capacity of each project is fixed by the lecturer offering it, while in {\sc spr}, the capacity of each project is determined by the resources allocated to it; (ii) in {\sc spa-s}, each lecturer has a fixed capacity on the total number of students that can be assigned to her projects, while in {\sc spr}, there is no notion of lecturer capacity.

-\paragraph{\textbf{Our contribution.}} In this paper, we describe the first polynomial-time algorithm to find a super-stable matching or to report that no such matching exists, given an instance of { SPA-ST} -- thus solving an open problem given in \cite{AIM07,Man13}.
-Our algorithm runs in time linear in the size of the problem instance.
-We also present the results of an empirical evaluation based on an implementation of our linear-time algorithm that investigates how the nature of the preference lists would affect the likelihood of a super-stable matching existing, with respect to randomly-generated { SPA-ST} instances.
-Our main finding is that the probability of a super-stable matching existing is significantly higher if ties are restricted to the lecturers' preference lists.
+\paragraph{\textbf{Our contribution.}} In this paper, we describe the first polynomial-time algorithm to find a super-stable matching or to report that no such matching exists, given an instance of {\sc spa-st} -- thus solving an open problem given in \cite{AIM07,Man13}.
+Our algorithm is student-oriented because it involves the students applying to projects.
+Moreover, the algorithm returns the student-optimal super-stable matching, in the sense that if the given instance admits a super-stable matching then our algorithm will output a solution in which each assigned student has the best project that she could obtain in any super-stable matching that the instance admits.
+We also present the results of an empirical evaluation based on an implementation of our algorithm that investigates how the nature of the preference lists would affect the likelihood of a super-stable matching existing, with respect to randomly-generated {\sc spa-st} instances.\footnote{From a theoretical perspective, the likelihood of a stable matching existing has been explored for the Stable Roommates problem -- a non-bipartite generalisation of the Stable Marriage problem \cite{PI94}.} Our main finding from the empirical evaluation is that super-stable matchings are very elusive with ties in the students' and lecturers' preference lists.
+However, if the preference lists of the students are strictly ordered and only the lecturers express ties in their preference lists, the probability of a super-stable matching existing is significantly higher.